 When people hear the term “estate planning” they think of wills/trusts and mortality.
 While it is true that estate planning provides instructions about the distribution of assets at death, it is much more.
-Think about it this way: an estate not just the assets of a deceased person but also the assets of a living person.
-A complete estate plan provides protection for one’s wealth while alive and well, during a period of impairment and ultimately distribution at death.
+Think about it this way: an estate is not just the assets of a deceased person but also the assets of a living person.
+A complete estate plan provides protection for one’s wealth while alive and well, during a period of impairment, and ultimately distribution at death.
 Does yours?

 Almost everyone will travel through three phases of life: